 The Non-GMO Project organization hosts the Living Non-GMO website listed above.

-EWG.org The new 2018 Shopper's Guide to Pesticides in Produce. aka "Dirty Dozen" and "Clean Fifteen".
+The new 2019 Shopper's Guide to Pesticides in Produce. aka "Dirty Dozen" and "Clean Fifteen".
 Many people want to reduce their exposure to pesticides in produce but cannot find or afford an all-organic diet.
-Using the latest Shopper's Guide chart from the Environmental Working Group (EWG), along with your food budget, will help you wisely prioritize your selection of organically grown foods.
+Using the latest Shopper's Guide chart from the Environmental Working Group (EWG.org ), along with your food budget, will help you wisely prioritize your selection of organically grown foods.

 How to use this information: The EWG Shopper's Guide annually ranks 47 foods (fruits and vegetables) by the level of pesticides that are typically found in the foods when they are conventionally grown.
 Knowing which foods test high in pesticides can help you prioritize the foods you may want to purchase in an organic version.
-Foods ranked first on the chart (with the lower numbers, e.g. 1 - 12) are higher in pesticide residues, with #1 (Strawberries) being the highest contaminated of all 50 foods tested.
+Foods ranked first on the chart (with the lower numbers, e.g. 1 - 12) are higher in pesticide residues, with #1 (Strawberries) being the highest contaminated of all 47 foods tested.
 Consequently purchasing organic varieties of these foods ranked 1 - 12, also known as the "Dirty Dozen", should be a priority.
 Foods with a ranking score over 33, also called "Clean Fifteen", are much lower in pesticides and are less of a priority to insist on organic.
 Regardless of food ranking, always remember that the health benefits of consuming more fruits and vegetables in your diet, even if they are not organically grown, are better than not eating fruits and vegetables at all.

 Why should you care about pesticides?
 The Environmental Working Group (EWG) points out that there is a growing consensus in the scientific community that small doses of pesticides and other chemicals can have adverse effects on human health, especially during vulnerable periods such as fetal development and childhood.
 Pesticide runoff may also contaminate groundwater and otherwise damage local ecosystems.
 So, to help promote the health of the planet as well as your own health, it's best to buy organic whenever possible, including when you are purchasing any of the foods referred to in the chart above.